What is an Information Security Management System (ISMS)?

 3. Legal and regulatory compliance is ensured

-Through your ISMS’s ISO 27001 certification, you can ensure that your organisation complies with all national regulations, not only GDPR.
+Through your ISMS’s ISO 27001 certification, you can ensure that your organization complies with all national regulations, not only GDPR.

 4. Develop a competitive edge